 - a lone person household may reasonably occupy a bed-sitter.

 'Severely' crowded dwellings are those assessed as needing four or more additional bedrooms to accommodate all persons currently living in the household, according to the Canadian National Occupancy Standard (see Persons living in crowded dwellings above).

 Private dwelling: A private dwelling can be a house, flat or even a room.
 It can also be a caravan, houseboat, tent, or a house attached to an office, or rooms above a shop.

-Numerator: Private dwellings, with Aboriginal households, requiring extra bedrooms
+Numerator: Aboriginal persons in private dwellings requiring extra bedrooms

 Source: Compiled by PHIDU based on the ABS Census of Population and Housing, August 2016